smok-serwis/firanka/README.md

 Note that someOtherSeries's domain length must be non-zero and finite.
 Otherwise _ValueError_ will be thrown.

+## LinearInterpolationSeries

+These are discretes, but allow you to define an operator that will take its neighbours into account and let you return a custom value.

+By default, it will assumes that values can be added, subbed, multed and dived, and will do classical linear interpolation.

 ## Ranges

 Can be imported from _sai.ranges_.